aplteam/Cider/mkdocs/docs/user-commands.md

 ## :fontawesome-solid-terminal: Project config

-_Display or edit the project configuration_

 ]CIDER.ProjectConfig [project]
 {: .syntax}

-Where `project` is the

--   project path
--   alias
--   project space

-of an open project, prints the project configuration.
+Displays or edits the project configuration.

 If you omit `project` Cider uses the one open project or, if you have more than one open, asks you which.